Drug-Induced Urinary Retention Quiz

 This condition occurs when patients have trouble urinating after taking specific medications.
 Middle-aged men with an enlarged prostate are more susceptible to this condition.

 Symptoms should get better after stopping the problematic medication.
-In severe cases, a urine tube can be inserted to drain the urine.
+In severe cases that lead to damage of the kidneys or severe pain, a catheter tube can be inserted to drain the urine and clear the obstruction while the medication wears off.

 Reviewed By: